Cramer Photo

 “Pictures are stressful for a lot of people,” she says.
 “I’m very efficient.
 I know where the best light is at every venue.
 And I can work quickly.”

-Sarah’s lens is always on the lookout for the real moments that tell the story.
+The Charlottesville wedding photographer's lens is always on the lookout for the real moments that tell the story.
 A shared smile over an inside joke.
 A father’s single proud tear.
 A grandmother’s touch.
-Those tiny glimpses in between the bigger events are the fabric that tell the most personal tales.
-When you look at your wedding photos ten years from now, Sarah says, you’ll know what the weather was like, which people were interacting, how they enjoyed the food, who rocked the dance floor.
+Those tiny glimpses in between the bigger events are the fabric that tells the most personal tales.
+When you look at your wedding photos ten years from now, Sarah says, you’ll know what the weather was like, which people were interacting, how they enjoyed the food, and who rocked the dance floor.

 “We’re not going for that posed or fake shot.
 We’re not posing in a field for the cover of Bride magazine,” she says.
 “A wedding day is fluid.
 I like it to be very honest and very real.”